 3. What is your favourite medium and why?

-My favourite medium is ink and this is because it too has it’s own plans for the work that is created with it.
-The material itself meanders onto the page and moves in its own direction and I love the way in which once it has come into contact with water or bleach, takes on a form of its own, which in turn informs what I do next.
-In a way the ink guides me more than I guide it.
+My favourite medium is ink and this is because it too has its own plans for the work that is created with it.
+The material itself meanders onto the page and moves in its own direction and I love the way in which once it has come into contact with water or bleach, it takes on a form of its own, which in turn informs what I do next.
+In a way, the ink guides me more than I guide it.

 4. What is your artistic process like?